codeaucafe/DataDavD/README.md

 ### 👋 Hey there friend, my name is **David Dansby**.
 Sometimes I go by DataDavd or datadavd online.
-I am an autodidactic software engineer with a focus on data processing systems, Pythonista master, newfound lover of Go, mechanical keyboard enthusiast, and snobby single origin coffee addict.
+I am an autodidactic (i.e. self-taught) software engineer at Atlassian working to ensure Bitbucket data is secure.
+I have a strong passion for secure data processing systems, Python, Go, mechanical keyboards, and rare single-origin coffee brewed using simple pour-over methods.

-### 💪 I’m currently working at Atlassian as a Data Engineer with a focus on ingesting 500GB+ of data each day into our core data pipelines
+### 💪 I’m currently working at Atlassian as a Backend Software Engineer on the Bitbucket Data Privacy and Security team.
+Previously, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the data pipeline that ingests 500GB+ of data each day into our core data pipelines.

+### :computer: Since I just started on a new team I may not be as active on GitHub for the next couple months as I move fast to get up to speed with my new team's projects, tooling, and processes

 ### 🌉 I live in one of the greatest places on earth for lovers of tech and software, Silicon Valley, California